sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     ./setup_tutorial.sh
     ```

-1. Create a Collection for the Fragment(s) with the `npm run add-collection` command and answer the prompts with your Collection's name and an optional description:
+1. Create a Fragment Collection with the `npm run add-collection` command and answer the prompts with your Collection's name and an optional description:

     ```bash
     npm run add-collection